plfa/plfa.github.io/src/plfa/part2/Inference.lagda.md

 ```

 Once we have a type derivation, it will be easy to construct
-from it the inherently typed representation.
+from it the intrinsically-typed representation.
 In order that we
 can compare with our previous development, we import
 module `pfla.DeBruijn`: